Make a plan to pay for a health professions graduate degree

 The FAFSA could give you access to the following types of federal, state, and school aid:

-- Direct Graduate PLUS Loans: If you need additional help covering expenses, you may be able to take out PLUS Loans.
+- Federal Direct Graduate PLUS Loans: If you need additional help covering expenses, you may be able to take out PLUS Loans.
 These are fixed rate and typically have a higher interest rate than Federal Direct Loans.

 - School-based aid: Your school may distribute additional aid based off the FAFSA.
 You could qualify for loans, scholarships, or a Federal Work-Study position, which allows you to work on campus part-time to earn money for your living expenses.